kaijday/opengi-katas-feb-2024/README.md

 The email creation flow  begins with the Flow Exam Management UI, showcasing the Email Management micro front end.
 This front end is designed to facilitate the admin user's interaction with the interface, enabling them to generate email templates.
 The Email Management API receives these templates from the micro front end and stores them in the database.
 On the other hand, the email sending process commences with the Flex Exam UI, which features the Exam Micro front end.
 This component is responsible for presenting an optimal user interface to candidates while they take the exam.
 Once a candidate completes the exam, the front end invokes an endpoint from the Exam Tracking API, which undertakes the task of calculating the score.
 Email Tracking is communicate with the Email Managment API resposible for sending messages with the email template filled with content to the message queue.
 The system incorporates a function that leverages integration with SendGrid as a third-party provider to send the emails.
 ![ Email_sending*](diagrams/email_sending.png)

 **Video Stream**
+Video Streaming intoduces two micro front ends, one for the candidates and one for the proctors.
+Video processing microservice, is responsible for encoding and processing the video that comes from the micro frontends and mobile applications and sending Just in time encoded video direct to the media streamer.
+Encoded videos will be uploaded to Blob Storage to be saved.
+We will use Cloud content Streaming service to get the uploaded videos and sends it to cloud CDN.
 ![video_stream](diagrams/video_stream.png)
 **Chat Service**
 ![chat_service](diagrams/chat_service.png)